John Browning: Legacy

 The M1895 Machine Gun saw action in the Spanish–American War with the United States Marine Corps.
 The Colt M1911, Browning 1917/19, and the BAR saw action with US forces in World War I, World War II, and the Korean War.
 The M1911 went on to serve as the U.S.'s standard military side arm until 1986; a variant is still used by special operations units of the United States Marine Corps and the design remains very popular among civilian shooters and some police departments.
-The Browning Hi-Power has had a similarly lengthy period of military service outside the United States and remains the standard sidearm of the Australian and Canadian armed forces.
+The Browning Hi-Power has had a similarly lengthy period of military service outside the United States.
 The .50 caliber M2 Browning machine gun – the enduring "Ma Deuce" – was developed in 1918, entered service with the US Armed Forces in 1921, and has remained in active service for over a century with militaries across the world in a variety of roles.
 The 37mm M4 autocannon was initially designed by Browning in 1921 and entered service in 1938; it was used both in aircraft and on U.S. Navy PT boats during World War II.